StratusLab/stratuslab.github.com/_posts/2012-01-19-try-user-cli-installation.md

 ### <a id="sshkeypair">SSH Setup</a>

 In most of the cases SSH will be used to log into virtual machines that have been started in the cloud.
-Ensure that you have a generated public and private key pair.
+Ensure that you have SSH public and private key pair.

 ####Linux/UNIX